 Cinderella freelancers can find it tough working on their own

 Being a freelancer means being your own boss, but it can also be tough out there on your own.
+This is particularly true for freelance hairdressers in the UK who face unique challenges in their profession.

 Caroline McCarthy is a freelancer based in the Derby area.
 She originally trained and worked with Headmasters in her native Lancashire.
 But the lure of travel saw her take off around the world in her 20s working as cabin crew for Thomas Cook.
 “I had brilliant fun,” says Caroline, “and I learnt all about delivering a high quality of service, safety and customer care.”